PDXNode/pdxnode/talks/SubmittedTalks/BamServerlessFramework_JasonOverby.md

 # Talk Submission Template

-## BAM!, a lightweight, serverless framework used to quickly build and deploy applications with Node.js and AWS
+## Building a serverless framework

 BAM! is a serverless framework that makes it quick (hence, the name) and easy to get small applications up and running using Node.js and Amazon Web Services